Tax Lien

 1. Assets

-A lien links to all of your assets, including property and vehicles, as well as any future assets that you obtain during the lien.
+A lien links to all of your assets, including property, vehicles, and existing financial assets like your 401(k).
+This also includes future assets you obtain during the lien process.

 2. Credit